innovator-creator/exam-integrity-system/README.md

-# exam-integrity-system
+# Exam Integrity System
-AI + Blockchain based Exam Integrity System for secure student and supervisor verification using biometrics and digital identity.
+This project is for building an exam monitoring and verification system.